alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Preposition Selection

-In the preposition selection task two objects in the scene are selected at random and the user is asked to give an appropriate preposition relating the two (Red highlighting denotes the *figure* and blue denotes the *ground*).
+In the preposition selection task two objects in the scene are selected at random and the user is asked to give an appropriate preposition relating the two (Green highlighting denotes the *figure* and red denotes the *ground*).
 If the user doesn't deem appropriate any of the given prepositions they can press DEL to change the objects.

 #### Figure & Ground Selection